-Studies of tisagenlecleucel have primarily focused on patients with relapsed/refractory B-ALL up to the age of 25 years.7-9 In addition, Novartis has applied to the FDA for an indication for tisagenlecleucel to treat relapsed/refractory DLBCL and has plans to file for other indications in 2018.10 Studies of axicabtagene ciloleucel have to date focused on patients with relapsed/refractory aggressive NHL.11-14
+Studies of tisagenlecleucel have primarily focused on patients with relapsed/refractory B-ALL up to the age of 25 years.7-9 In addition, Novartis has applied to the FDA for an indication for tisagenlecleucel to treat relapsed/refractory DLBCL and has plans to file for other indications in 2018.
+Studies of axicabtagene ciloleucel have to date focused on patients with relapsed/refractory aggressive NHL.11-14

 While use of CAR-T therapies in patient populations with limited options has generated much clinical excitement, questions remain regarding the durability of their effects, management of adverse effects such as CRS, the infrastructure and specialized training required to perform leukapheresis, perform the CAR-T infusion, and monitor for side effects, and the costs of CAR-T relative to other therapeutic approaches.
 Both Novartis and Kite/Gilead have limited the availability of their CAR-T therapies to certified treatment centers and expect the list of accredited centers to increase over time.
 As of February 15, 2018, tisagenlecleucel was available at 34 centers, while axicabtagene ciloleucel was available at 28 locations.
-52,53
+53,54

 Costs for the approved therapies may range from approximately \$350,000 to \$500,000.
 This does not include potential hospital mark-up for the therapy, nor the additional costs of hospital care during the preparation and administration of the CAR-T therapy as well as management of side effects.
-Novartis has entered into an outcomes-based pricing arrangement with the Centers for Medicare and Medicaid Services (CMS) in which it appears that payment will be provided only for pediatric and young adult patients who respond to treatment with tisagenlecleucel at the end of the first month post-therapy.10 Public statements by the company indicate that Novartis may also pursue outcomes-based contracting for any additional indications granted to the treatment.
-Kite/Gilead have not, as of the publication of this report, publicly stated that they have entered a similar arrangement, but have indicated that they would be open to entering value- or outcomes-based payment contracts with payers on a case-by-case basis.35
+Novartis has offered an outcomes-based pricing arrangement to clinical centers that would cover all patients treated at the center regardless of their insurance plan (i.e., public or private).
+If a center opts in to the agreement, then they would be billed by Novartis only for pediatric and young adult patients who respond to treatment with tisagenlecleucel at the end of the first month post-therapy.
+Public statements by the company indicate that Novartis may also pursue outcomes-based contracting for any additional indications granted to the treatment.
+Kite/Gilead have not, as of the publication of this report, publicly stated that they have entered a similar arrangement, but have indicated that they would be open to entering value- or outcomes-based payment contracts with payers on a case-by-case basis.